Hopsrig Wind Farm Expansion Section 36 Application

 Hopsrig wind farm was consented by the DPEA in 2019, for 12 turbines at 140m to tip.

-The scoping report has been submitted on the basis of 13 wind turbines at 200m to tip.
+The application was submitted on the basis of 13 wind turbines at 200m to tip.

-The wind farm was consented by the DPEA in 2019.
+The wind farm was consented by Dumfries and Galloway Council in 2019.

 Total Capacity = 78 MW

 Consented height to blade tip = 140m

 Revised application height to blade tip = 200m